This page gives some information on practising flexible thinking, to help us keep our balance in these challenging times 🙂

 The sections on this page include:

-- The impact of changing, uncertain and stressful times, like in the current home confinement period.
+- The impact of changing, uncertain and stressful times, as in the current coronavirus situation.

 - The fundamental reality of change.